- Sponsored -

 With ‘Kabir Singh’, is Bollywood going to continue its tryst with toxic masculinity?

-Recently, the trailer of Shahid Kapoor starrer ‘Kabir Singh’ was unveiled.
-Going by the film’s synopsis, which says it chronicles the downfall of a surgeon who goes on a self-destructive path after his lover is married off to someone else.
+Recently, the trailer of Shahid Kapoor starrer ‘Kabir Singh’ (remake of ‘Arjun Reddy’) was unveiled.
+Going by the film’s synopsis, its story chronicles the downfall of a surgeon who goes on a self-destructive path after his lover is married off to someone else.
 After watching ‘Kabir Singh‘s trailer, I found some scenes to be problematic on so many levels, like for example the one where Kabir (Shahid) chases down his maid right on to the street after she mistakenly breaks a glass.

 - Sponsored -